suncoast-devs/handbook/lessons/misc-quick-reference/cs-string.md

 We can get part of a string by using the substring method.

-NOTE: The first number in the method is the starting index, the second number is how many characters to return.
+NOTE: The first number in the method is the starting index, and the second number is how many characters to return.

 ```csharp
 var movie = "The Avengers: Endgame";